Quadriffis/immortal-millionaire/5 - increase life and health span.md

 It turns out that resveratrol supplementation in humans is not all that effective since our liver metabolises it very quickly.

 Nonetheless my interest was piqued.
-Specifically the SIRT1 gene group spoke to my imagination.
+The SIRT1 gene group spoke to my imagination.
 Specifically the idea that the human body is capable of extending it's lifespan if we take the right steps in our lifestyle.

 This lead me to an interest into epigenetics, the study of how the environment influences gene expression.
 One important thing to understand here is that genes are not a blueprint for the human body in the way that pop-culture sometimes presents it.